acloudfan/REST-API-Caching/README.md

       *or* Get the data from the browser cache

 In order to understand the behavior
-1. Change the maxAge in server.js to different values, keep in mind value is in seconds
+1. Change the MAX_AGE in server.js to different values, keep in mind value is in seconds
 2. Restart the server
 3. Hit the "Call REST" on browser